Yumian-Cui/yumian-cui.github.io/covid19_analysis/index.md

 ## 2. Final results

-For final deliverales, here is the [whitepaper](/pdf/EconEx-white-paper.pdf) and I also made a video presentation:
+For final deliverables, here is the [whitepaper](/pdf/EconEx-white-paper.pdf) and I also made a video presentation:

 {{< youtube TcK__OEWrQ4>}}